 Therefore, the ‘learning continuum’ between formal, non-formal and informal learning is a key framework for understanding how opportunities for professional and personal development at work are distributed, structured, experienced and used.
 Through exchange of information, workshop discussions and joint studies, the network is building up a shared body of knowledge that is driven forward by comparing and contrasting how workplace learning is provided, practised and understood in Asian and European countries.

-The network was established in 2005 and meets at least once each year; its members currently come from 13 countries: Austria, the Czech Republic, Denmark, France, Hungary, Japan, Latvia, Lithuania, Malaysia, The Netherlands, PR China, Thailand and the United Kingdom.
+The network was established in 2005 and meets at least once each year; its members currently come from 21 countries: Australia, Austria, Brunei, Czech Republic, Denmark, Finland, France, Hungary, India, Ireland, Japan, Laos, Latvia, Lithuania, Malaysia, PR China, Thailand, Romania, Singapore, South Korea, and the United Kingdom.

 In 2009-10, the network conducted a comparative study: What do people interpret to be ‘voluntary’ and ‘compulsory’ with respect to workplace learning?
 What does their company/organisation offer in terms of formal and non-formal work-related learning?
 Which of these are ‘voluntary’ and which ‘compulsory’?
 How do objective opportunities and subjective perceptions influence employees’ motivation to learn at work and their satisfaction with the learning they have undertaken?